This practice is supporting vital coronavirus (COVID-19) planning and research by sharing your data with NHS Digital.

 Your GP will routinely conduct the risk stratification process outside of your GP appointment.
 This process is conducted electronically and without human intervention.
 The resulting report is then reviewed by a multidisciplinary team of staff within the Practice.
 This may result in contact being made with you if alterations to the provision of your care are identified.

 As mentioned above, you have the right to object to your information being used in this way.
 However, you should be aware that your objection may have a negative impact on the timely and proactive provision of your direct care.
-Please contact Michelle, our Managing Partner, to discuss how disclosure of your personal data can be limited.
+Please contact James Davies, our Managing Partner, to discuss how disclosure of your personal data can be limited.

 Electronic patient records are kept in most places where you receive healthcare.
 Our local electronic systems (such as EMIS Web) enable your record to be shared with organisations involved in your direct care, such as: